NAMU1105/systemDesign/README.md

 ## This is a repository that I upload what I studied in system design.

-A Course that I take: [Udemy](https://www.udemy.com/course/pragmatic-system-design)
+A course that I take: [Udemy](https://www.udemy.com/course/pragmatic-system-design)